Flyers show no quit, snap 3-game skid with overtime win

 He was not very sharp but made some big saves late.

+"I let in a couple of sh--ty ones, to be honest," Ersson said.
+"The guys, they bailed me out, they scored a bunch of big goals. ...
+We've seen it all year, we're never out of it.

+"It's all about finding ways to win, that's kind of how I've got to see this one.
+It's a good win for us, get us back in the win column and get back to playing our game."

-Mikael Pyyhtia extended the Blue Jackets' lead to 2-0 in the second period when Ersson had a turnover behind his net.
+Mikael Pyyhtia extended Columbus' lead to 2-0 in the second period when Ersson had a turnover behind his net.

 Columbus netminder Elvis Merzlikins stopped 25 of the Flyers' 30 shots.